L3cr0f/pma_course/Labs/Lab_16.md

 We have discussed one of the anti-debugging techines in the previous exercise, however, it employes another two more.

-The first one can be seen at _0x00401584_, where the malware employs two calls to _GetTickCount_ and another call to an unknown function in the middle, this function has been renamed to _check_debugging_2_.
+The first one can be seen at _0x00401584_, where the malware employs two calls to _GetTickCount_, which returns the milliseconds that have elapsed since the system was started, and another call to an unknown function in the middle, this function has been renamed to _check_debugging_2_.

 ![_IDA Pro_ _GetTickCount_ calls](../Pictures/Lab_16/lab_16-03_4_ida_pro_1.png)